Grant County Sheriff's Office report

 · Drove 125 miles transporting prisoners

+8/31 — Deputy Ruey Couch responded to a noninjury accident on Blackburn Lane at 1:09 PM involving a 2004 Dodge driven by Robert Readnower, 39 of Williamstown and a 2020 Chevrolet driven by Kimberly Garrison (Owner), 37, of Dry Ridge.

+8/31 — Deputy Ruey Couch responded to a single vehicle, noninjury accident on Jonesville Road at 7:30 AM involving a 2020 Hyundai driven by Cierra Bowen, 27 of Williamstown and a deer.

-8/23 — Deputy Nikko Ciancanelli responded to a noninjury accident on US 25 Business at 6:10 p.m. involving a 2015 GMC driven by Jacob Cheesman, 34, of Dry Ridge and a 2003 Mini PC driven by Trinity Marshall, 17, of Dry Ridge.
+9/1 — Deputy Trenton Dalton responded to a three vehicle, noninjury accident on US 25 at 3:15 PM involving a 1997 Chevrolet driven by Justin Lane, 17 of Demossville, KY; a 2006 Ford driven by Kerri Helton, 37 of Dry Ridge and a 2021 GMC driven by Tyler Jones, 39 of Dry Ridge.

+9/5 — Deputy Marvin Goodrich responded to a single vehicle, noninjury accident on Cordova Road at 9:45 AM involving a 2004 Ford driven by Donald Crupper, 92 of Williamstown.

-8/24 — Deputy Michael Wells arrested Victoria Johnson, 45, of Crittenden on Dixie Highway at 6:26 a.m. on offense or charge of non payment.
-Johnson was lodged at the Grant County Detention Center.
+9/06 — Deputy Tanner Miles arrested David Whittle, 23, of Crittenden on Angela Drive at 1:17 a.m. on offense or charge of non payment.
+Whittle was lodged at the Grant County Detention Center.

 (0) comments